JuliaML/LossFunctions.jl/docs/introduction/motivation.rst

 perfectly correct prediction.
 This is because in margin-based classification the main thing that matters about the predicted output is that the sign agrees with the true target.

+Even though we talked about prediction functions and features, we will see that for computing loss functions all we really care about are the true targets and the predicted outputs, regardless of how the outputs were produced.

 ..
 More generally speaking, to be able to directly compare the
     predicted outputs to the targets in a classification setting, one